netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_gslb_service_module.rst

           - enabled
           - disabled
-      - Flush all active transactions associated with the GSLB service when its state transitions from UP to DOWN.
-Do not enable this option for services that must complete their transactions.
-Applicable if connection proxy based site persistence is used.
+      - Flush all active transactions associated with the GSLB service when its state transitions from UP to Do not enable this option for services that must complete their transactions.
+Applicable if proxy based site persistence is used.
     * - hashid

-        *(float)*
+        *(str)*
       -
       - Unique hash identifier for the GSLB service, used by hash based load balancing methods.